 #ALB63 – The man who walked away from a £5million business

 In this podcast we speak with longstanding One Percent Club member Chris Harris.
-Chris started his business, working from home with just £300 pounds.
+Chris started his business, working from home with just £300 pounds, building it up into a £5m per year empire.

 Chris decided to walk away from that £5 million pound a year business, to create an ambitious lifestyle business, that truly delivers the lifestyle he wants for himself and for his family.